OctopusDeploy/docs/docs/packaging-applications/package-repositories/docker-registries/azure-container-services.md

 ---
-title: Azure container services
+title: Azure Container Registry
-description: How to add an Azure Docker Registry as an Octopus Deploy feed for use in Docker steps.
+description: How to add an Azure Container Registry as an Octopus Deploy feed
 position: 1
 ---

-## Azure container services
+## Azure Container Registry

-Microsoft Azure provides a v2 image registry available through the [Azure Container Registry](https://azure.microsoft.com/en-au/services/container-registry/) offering which currently in preview.
+Microsoft Azure provides a docker image registry known as [Azure Container Registry](https://azure.microsoft.com/en-au/services/container-registry/).

-## Setting up a registry
+### Configuring an Azure Container Registry as an Octopus Feed

 Select **Azure Container Registry** from the Azure marketplace and select **create** to create a new registry.